From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: Evaluation

-\heading{One-shot task completion:} In the core setting, with \sys, over 61\% of successful trials are completed in 4 steps, while UFO2’s workflow incurs a fixed 3-step overhead.
+\heading{One-shot task completion:} In the core setting, with \sys, over 61\% of successful trials are completed in 4 steps.
+The architecture of the UFO-2 framework features a multi-agent design where a HostAgent orchestrates the overall workflow while specialized AppAgents manage tasks for individual applications.
+UFO-2's workflow incurs a fixed 3-step overhead.
 These 4 steps correspond to: (1) HostAgent decomposes the user task by application and opens/activates the target app.
 (2) APPAgent executes the delegated subtask.
 (3) APPAgent verifies the result and decides on handoff.
 (4) HostAgent verifies overall task completion.
 Thus, for single-app tasks, \sys enables the LLM to complete the core user intent in a single LLM call.
 Although the baseline supports action sequences, it is constrained to currently visible controls and cannot plan over controls that are not yet exposed.
 Declarative \sys permits global planning, which cuts the number of LLM calls substantially, as depicted in \autoref{fig:twopdfs}\subref{fig:sub2}.